dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 of intricate problems down the line.
 The ban on gambling, for example, led to a run on the banks by both players and operators of casinos, sports betting institutions, and other gambling businesses.
-Consequently, one of the largest banks in the game - *Ginko Financial* - collapsed, since most ATMs located in the gambling districts were owned by this bank.
+Consequently, one of the largest banks in the game---*Ginko Financial*---collapsed, since most ATMs located in the gambling districts were owned by this bank.
 Residents quickly drained the reserves of the bank since Ginko Financial operated on a fractional reserve, just like banks in the real world do.
 The virtual bank invested its money primarily in illiquid